baptistepepin/FINM-32900-PROJECT/README.md

 Diego:
 - [x] Look at CUSIP and the mapping of it in the different data sources for merging
 - [x] Create file `merge_data.py` to merge the data from Markit with CRSP on CUSIP
+- [ ] Update the `dodo.py` file to include all the tasks (pulling data, merging data, calculating ratios, and creating the final report)
+- [ ] Create dataframe of summary statistics (use group by for the ratios calculated on the different categorial variables)

 # About this project